Assessment of Student Learning

 Courses required for the general education core curriculum are assessed separately by the departments.
 This information is formally reported to the Office of Academic Affairs and reviewed by the Assessment Task Force.

-Assessment at this level is done separately for the undergraduate and graduate programs.
+Assessment at this level is done separately for the undergraduate and graduate programs and Academic Affairs Support Units such as the Library.
 This effort is summarized in department assessment reports, which are produced on an annual basis (by academic year).
 Many have a common format, following a template provided by the Office of Academic Affairs.
 However, use of this template is not mandatory and the learning outcomes and assessment methods used by departments vary.
 There are fundamental differences between the assessment of our engineering programs and the arts and sciences programs, because the engineering programs are required to assess performance on learning outcomes prescribed by ABET.
-The engineering departments are, of course, allowed to assess additional outcomes if they wish, and in some cases do
+The engineering departments are, of course, allowed to assess additional outcomes if they wish, and in some cases do.